gh674055/sports-compare-bots/README.md

 Days Rest | Can have any comparison only include a games where a player had a specific amount of days rest, or a range of days rest. | 2015 Days-Rest:7, 2018 Dr:6-10, Days-Rest:1-8
 Days/Games In A Row | Can have any comparison only include games where a player played a specific amount of days/games in a row, including the given game.
 Can provided a range of days/games | 2015 Days-In-A-Row:3, 2018 Games-In-A-Row:2-4, Games-In-A-Row:1-3
-Result | Can have any comparison only include games the player won/lost/tied | Win, 2018 Loss, Tie Month | Can have any comparison only include during a specific month, or a combo of em | December, 2018 June-July Temperate Season | Can have any comparison only include during a season.
+Result | Can have any comparison only include games the player won/lost/tied | Win, 2018 Loss, Tie Time | Can have any comparison only include day or night games | day, 2016 night Month | Can have any comparison only include during a specific month, or a combo of em | December, 2018 June-July Temperate Season | Can have any comparison only include during a season.
 This is determined by the equinox/solstice days of that year | summer, winter, fall, spring
 Day | Can have a comparison only count games played on a certain day, or a combo of them | Sunday, 2018 Saturday-Sunday